 I can’t tell you how many weeks I was able to survive thanks to carrying enough food stocks with me, but I’m almost certain I can reach the game’s high score overall of three months surviving!
 If I can pull this off I can get the perfect character every time I log in, with my own preferences input and saved, so to continue my explorations this would be the best option.

 After leaving the painting on the pond I’ve found myself following a rocky trail leading towards a mountain.
-If I can make it up the mountain a ways I believe there’s a cave I could use as a temporary shelter for the night.
-It won’t take me longer than thirty minutes or so to get there from the base and it’s probably secluded enough to be safe – here’s to hoping.
+If I can make it up the mountain a ways I believe there’s a cave I could use as a temporary shelter where I can rest and store my healthy food and my small bag of clothing for the night.
+It won’t take me longer than thirty minutes or so to get there from the base and it’s probably secluded enough to be safe, and stay healthy – here’s to hoping.
 The trail does seem to branch off in two different directions halfway up the trail, so I’ll need to remain in the moments of suspense and keep an eye out for which leads where.

 Nearly two hours after I talk myself up and I’m sitting at the entrance to the cave, preparing a stick for its new journey in life as a torch.
-I can hear the wind coming out of the cave, so it runs a bit deeper than I expected but the torch should keep for a few hours, more than enough to check things out.
+I can hear the wind coming out of the cave, so it runs a bit deeper than I expected but the torch should keep for a few hours, more than enough to check things out and find out if there is any recreation around.
 Now just to light the torch and head inside, let’s see what we’re dealing with here.

 I’ve walked about ten minutes into this tunnel system and I’m starting to worry a little, so I’ve decided to leave.
 Something’s not right about this cave… I might not stay healthy after all…